 From my perch I beckoned the gnarled innkeeper for a second ale, the viscous liquid swallowing what bare light penetrated that murky place.
 Then gathering courage, I approached the venerable character, sliding my offering across the cold and greasy table to his salt-encrusted hands.
 I took the bench opposite without a word.

 The mariner took up his ale and drank, never glancing at me all the while.
 Foam dribbled haphazardly down his chin into the tangled, grey beard.
 I studied his features and garments, comparing them to the description I had memorised.
 But the information was shabby and ill-preserved through its multitude of carriers, and I was learning that many old folk wore lines on their countenance that hid their true features.
 Yet I had to try.

 “Are you The Mariner?”
-I queried, in sotto voce.
+I queried, low and hesitant.
 “He who shot the Albatross?”

 The man I faced paused only a moment, then returned to swallowing his thick ale.
-I waited patiently, hoping for an end to my search, my treacherous heart quickening.
+I waited, hoping for an end to my search, my treacherous heart quickening.

 A moment, then I retrieved and tossed to him a shiny, silver crown, cleaned of filth to catch the eye – and tongue – of its receiver.
 He grinned his rotted teeth, and swiftly pocketed the coin about his person.
 I leaned closer, expectantly.

 “I am not He,” the mariner pronounced, dashing my hopes upon those unrelenting rocks of despair.
 “But –” I paused in rising, searching those eyes for some faint promise.
 “You may wish to seek a place I know, where winds blow foul odours, sweet and pungent.
 I visited once, and recommend it not.